Cashing Out a 401k to Invest in Real Estate

 You can transfer your old 401k into a self-directed IRA or 401k and invest in real estate.

-If you want after-tax access without a penalty for cashing out early, you can also consider a QDRO for an old 401k.
+If you want after-tax access without a penalty for cashing out early, consider a QDRO for an old 401k.

 IRAs are not qualified plans; thus, QDROs do not work on IRAs.
-Only plans covered by ERISA (which include pension plans and perhaps some 403b plans as well) can be accessed and severed by QDROs.
+Only plans covered by ERISA (including pension plans and perhaps some 403b plans) can be accessed and severed by QDROs.

 Can I Withdraw Money From My 401k to Invest in Real Estate?